 A vast majority of servers are running the latest version.
 Having a wider community of server owners on the same version means that there is more likely to be more available knowledge, schematics, plugins, and general assistance.
 People will generally create things for the version that has the most users.
 The latest version will always have the most and most recent content available for it.

 There's a common myth that most Minecraft servers are running 1.8, which is undeniably false.
 The userbase of 1.8 has been slowly dropping, with more and more servers adopting the latest version.
-A majority of players are also running the most recent version due to the Minecraft Launcher automatically downloading the latest.
+In 2020 when this article was first written this number was 8.7%, and by 2024 it had dropped to only 3.8%.
+Most players are also running the most recent version due to the Minecraft Launcher automatically downloading the latest.
 Thus, running the most recent version also allows you to provide the best experience for most players.

 What about old patch versions?